-- All persons commencing work in the lab must undergo a formal laboratory induction in addition to the Basic Induction they received on arrival at the School. - Records of induction and any further training must be stored in the laboratory for inspection. - The School Safety Handbook must be read and understood prior to working in the lab. - Risk assessment is the process of: - identifying where there is a significant risk (danger) in an activity and - determining how that risk can be decreased to an acceptable level (i.e., working out how the activity can be done safely). - No work should commence in the lab until a risk assessment has been completed in conformance with School procedures as stated in the School Safety Handbook. - Projects may require more than one assessment to be written over the course of the project.
-These must be submitted to the supervisor before any work is done.
+- All persons commencing work in the lab must undergo a formal laboratory induction in addition to the Basic Induction they received on arrival at the School. - Records of induction and any further training must be stored in the laboratory for inspection. - The School Safety Handbook must be read and understood prior to working in the lab. - Risk assessment is the process of: - identifying where there is a significant risk (danger) in an activity and - determining ways to make that risk as low as reasonably practicable (ALARP). - No work should commence in the lab until a risk assessment has been completed in conformance with School procedures as stated in the School Safety Handbook. - Projects may require more than one assessment to be written over the course of the project.
+These must be discussed with and submitted to the supervisor before any work is done.